What is Àlex up to now?

 If you've got an interesting project, let's talk.
 I'd love to help out, even though my maximum ticket is 5k euro.
 I like helping the startups I invest in by giving them clients through my personal network.

 At MarsBased, since we're booked up for the next six months, I am devising a strategy to get to bigger and more corporate clients, whilst growing the company on the content side.

-As for Startup Grind Barcelona, we're organising the second edition of the Annual Conference.
-We're currently in the early stages of it, and are looking for sponsors and speakers, especially female speakers.
+As for Startup Grind Barcelona, we're organising the fourth edition of the Annual Conference.
+We're currently in the early stages of it, and are looking for sponsors and speakers, especially founders and CXOs of tech companies.

 Food, drinks and such

 I'm currently hooked on Korean food.
 I had known it for a few years, but it's been a year or so that I eat Korean once per week at least.
 I love spicy food, and most of all, pretty much all the Korean dishes are fairly healthy.

 My plan of cutting on drinking to lose weight has failed miserably on the first half of the year.
 This year, might be because I'm 32 years old already, I gained so much weight.
 It was due to eating heavily (I'm an extremely social person) and also lots of beer.
 I want to get back to my ideal body shape, or close to it, by the end of the year.

 As for music, I am getting more and more into sub-genres of Black Metal.
 I was always a Black Metal person, but now I'm pretty hooked on Folkish Black Metal or Depressive Black Metal.
 It's a kind of music I don't get tired of.

 I'm on a 32-book reading challenge on Goodreads.
 I do this every year to force myself to read outside of the computer screen.
 I do read on my Kindle, though, as I only like paper books for decoration purposes.
 I find them uncomfortable to read in bed.

 Goodreads is also good to see who of your friends reads books.
 Sometimes I use it to read their recommendations.